SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/MemorySafety.rst

 Memory Safety
 =============

+.. docnote:: TODO

+   - Coordinate edit schedule and possible exception request with Natalie and Joe.
+   - Replace the examples in the first section with code that doesn't have inout functions or inout operators.
+   - Revise the introduction of conflicts (including the paper analogy) to make it more obvious that this is about single-thread conflicts, not about anything to do with multithreaded code.
+   - Request art changes to the surviving/existing illustrations per the FIGURE docnotes below.
+   - Meet with art to ask for figures that match the new code listings in the "what is exclusivity" section.
+   - Resolve XXX comments throughout.  (git grep -I XXX)

 By default, Swift prevents unsafe behavior from happening in your code.
 For example, Swift ensures that variables are initialized before they’re used, memory isn’t accessed after it’s been deallocated,